Write a function named

 - You may create one collection (stack, queue, set, map, etc.) or nested/compound structure as auxiliary storage.

-A nested structure, such as a set of vectors, counts as one collection.
+A nested structure, such as a set of lists, counts as one collection.

 A temporary collection variable that is merely a replica or reference to some other collection (such as,